Nova Scotia Indigenous Tourism Enterprise Network

 STRUCTURE OF THE ORGANIZATION

-It is this collective process that has driven many new and exciting projects in cultural tourism across Canada.
-These development projects focus on promoting authentic products and business services as well as keying in quality authentic experiences.
+It is this collective process that has driven many new and exciting projects in cultural tourism across our lands.
+These development projects focus on promoting authentic products and business services as well as focusing on quality and authentic experiences.
 These are the type of initiatives that will be offered to tourists from around the world that will visit the many Indigenous locations across Nova Scotia.

 The Mi'kmaw

-The beautiful and rich history of the Mi’kmaw people of Mi’kmaki (Atlantic Region) is a key focus of our organization and plays an important role in all of our future tourism offerings.
+The beautiful and rich history of the Mi’kmaw people, the L’Nu of Mi’kmaki (Atlantic Region) is a key focus of our organization and plays an important role in all of our authentic and future tourism offerings.

 Our Mission